A campaign for

 This means on average over the last five years at least 7800 people have died every year due to living in cold homes – four times more than the number of people who died on British roads in 2011.

-At least 1.5 million children in the UK are living in fuel poverty.
+We estimate that at the start of 2014 there are 2.23 million children England living in fuel poverty.
 The impact on children’s health is clear:

 There are a number of reasons why people with disabilities are particularly vulnerable to fuel poverty: